drowrin/orpheus/content/posts/final-fantasy-retrospective/final-fantasy-i-iii.md

 the end of the round -> Boss goes first next round, before you can heal, killing everyone.
 Sometimes I'd also want to raise somebody and then drop a potion on them, but the potion would happen first and get wasted.
-Buffs would go off after the targetter character attacked.
+Buffs would go off after the targeting character attacked.
 It's a mess.

 I didn't find it particularly hard, at least.
 Once I got used to planning my trips and stocking up on the consumables I might need, it was straightforward,